jlamothe/passman/README.md

 refer to [their
 website](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 for instructions on installing Haskell Stack.
-Once you have done this, you can simply enterg the command `stack install passman` in the terminal to install passman.
+Once you have done this, you can simply enter the command `stack install passman` in the terminal to install passman.

 ## GitHub